306-668-8810 ext 145

 While pursuing her Master’s degree, Jessica worked as a research assistant for the Saskatchewan Population Health and Evaluation Research Unit, Prairie Women’s Health Centre of Excellence, Community-University Institute for Social Research and the Canadian Centre for Health and Safety in Agriculture.

-Prior to joining the Health Quality Council in January 2012, Nianping was a statistician in the Pharmaceutical Economics Research Group in the Department of Health Policy and Management, University of Pittsburgh.
+Nianping Hu joined the Health Quality Council in January 2012 and is currently working on a variety of measurement projects.
+Prior to his employment at HQC, Nianping was a statistician with the Pharmaceutical Economics Research Group in the Department of Health Policy and Management, University of Pittsburgh.

-Nedeene Hudema has been a research analyst with the Health Quality Council since its launch in January 2003.
-She moved to the senior analyst position in January 2010.
-Before joining HQC, Nedeene was a research analyst with the Health Services Utilization and Research Commission (HSURC) of Saskatchewan, HQC’s predecessor.
+Nedeene Hudema has been a Research Analyst with the Health Quality Council since its launch in January 2003.
+She moved to the Senior Analyst position in January 2010.
+Before joining HQC, Nedeene was a Research Analyst with HQC's predecessor, the Health Services Utilization and Research Commission of Saskatchewan (HSURC).

-One of Nedeene’s major responsibilities is to maintain the schedule, access, procedures and processes related to the administrative data that HQC accesses, as well as data acquisitions.
-As a senior analyst, Nedeene supports the HQC analysts in their work with coaching and mentoring in the areas of administrative data, documentation, SAS coding and statistics.
+One of Nedeene’s major responsibilities is data infrastructure maintenance and development, including scheduling, training, procedures, and processes related to the administrative data that HQC accesses, as well as data acquisitions and development of data knowledge.
+As a Senior Analyst, Nedeene supports the HQC Research Analysts in their work with coaching and development, primarily in the areas of administrative data and documentation.

-Nedeene holds a Bachelor of Arts degree in sociology from the University of Saskatchewan, and a Bachelor of Science degree (with specialization) in statistics and applied probability and a Master of Science degree in biostatistics, both from the University of Alberta.
+Nedeene holds a Bachelor of Arts degree in Sociology from the University of Saskatchewan, as well as a Bachelor of Science degree (with specialization) in Statistics and Applied Probability and a Master of Science degree in Biostatistics, both from the University of Alberta.

 (306)-668-8810 ext 123